urioTV/eso-hub-client-nix/README.md

-# ESO Hub Client
+# ESO Hub Client Nix Flake

-This project is a client application for the ESO Hub.
-It is built using Java and managed with Nix.
+This project provides a Nix Flake to easily run the ESO Hub Client, which is a Java application.

 ## Features
 - Connects to the ESO Hub.